bvaughn/js-worker-search/README.md

 This method will return an array of uids.

 ##### `terminate()`
-This method runs the search provider's internal `terminate` method, which is intended for clean-up code.
-When using `SearchWorkerLoader`, this will terminate the worker to allow garbage collection.
+If search is running in a web worker, this will terminate the worker to allow for garbage collection.

 Example Usage
 ------